memflow/memflow/README.md

 An additional getting started guide as well as higher level explanations of the inner workings of memflow can be found at [memflow.github.io](https://memflow.github.io).

-If u decide to build the latest documentation you can do it by issueing:
+If you decide to build the latest documentation you can do it by issuing:

 `cargo doc --workspace --no-deps --open`